 Pacific Islands Studies

-Degrees and Certificate Offered: BA in Pacific Islands studies, MA in Pacific Islands studies, Certificate in Pacific Islands studies
+Degrees and Certificate Offered: BA in liberal studies (Pacific Islands studies), MA in Pacific Islands studies, Certificate in Pacific Islands studies

 The Academic Program